A Sound Correction

 “For three years,” he declared, stepping forward, “I have turned the other cheek.
 I have nodded through silent fêtes, unplayed gramophones, and a choir so cowed they can only sing in the key of discretion.
 But last night, when you proposed muffling the church bells, I realised that the Lord’s work may require a firmer hand.”

-But he had already taken her firmly by the wrist and, with more dignity than the situation deserved, guided her over his lap.
+But he had already taken her firmly by the wrist and, with more dignity than the situation deserved, drawn her over his lap.
+As she kicked in defiance, her second foot also slipped into the loops of bell rope.
+The more she struggled, the tighter the insistent tangle of knots became.

 DONG.

-“Ah.
-I see you're ringing the changes, Miss Featherstone.
+“I see you've decided to ring the changes, Miss Featherstone.
 How ironic,” Ashby quipped.

 DONG.